sigcsets/sigcse2020/attendees/kidscamp.md

     - 1:3 for children 13 months to 35 months old
     - 1:5 for children 3 to 5 years old
     - 1:8 for children 6 to 12 years old

 	Student volunteers for the computing activities will be additional helpers and are not included in this ratio.

 ### Nursing Moms

 A private area will be available for nursing moms.
-Any conference attendee can ask at the registrationdesk and you will be directed to the room.
+Any conference attendee can ask at the registration desk and you will be directed to the room.